polyaxon/polyaxon/site/docs/intro/quick-start/iterate-with-cli-local-code.md

 ```

 You will be prompted to override the current `polyaxonignore`, just say no because this example already has one,
-but in other project in order to avoid uploading all files you should have a `.polyaxonignore`,
+but in other project in order to avoid uploading all files you should have a `.polyaxonignore`.
-for example, to make the upload optimized and fast you should not upload your `.git` history, the IDE config, ...
+For instance to make the upload optimized and fast you should not upload your `.git` history, the IDE config, ...

 ## Uploading and scheduling experiments